[STEM CELLS] Mitochondrial gene replacement in human oocytes

 Women between 21 and 35 years of age may be eligible if they are:

--In good general health OR have been diagnosed as a carrier of a mtDNA mutation or have at least one child (living or deceased) diagnosed with an inherited mtDNA disease
+-Diagnosed as a carrier of a mtDNA mutation or have at least one child (living or deceased) diagnosed with an inherited mtDNA disease

 21 - 60

 Duration of Participation

 Active study participation will last approximately two months (about two menstrual cycles).

 Interested candidates will be required to undergo medical, physiological and psychological screening to determine their eligibility.
 Participants will be required to take hormones to stimulate the development of egg cells (oocytes), and the oocyte retrieval procedure will be performed by physicians at the OHSU Department of Reproductive Endocrinology in Portland, Oregon.
 Patients diagnosed with a mtDNA mutation disorder will also be required to donate a 1-3 mm biopsy of skin from their arm.

 There are risks involved with these procedures.
 Researchers will review all potential risks and side effects with potential subjects before they begin any study procedures.

 Women's Health Research Unit Confidential Recruitment Line: 503.494.3666